PablosTsel/saas3/CURSOR_RULES.md

 - Consider using relative paths that work in both development and production

 By being aware of these specific mistakes, you can prevent them from recurring in future template development and maintenance work.

+## Specific Template Interactions and Fixes

+### Template Tag Processing Order

+**Problem:** The order of template tag replacement affected the final output, causing some sections to break when others were fixed.

+**Example:** When we fixed the projects section in Template 3 and 5, it broke the skills section because the skills template tags were being processed after projects.

+**Solution:**
+- Ensure that template replacements follow a consistent order (e.g., skills before projects)
+- Add template-specific HTML generation for each type of content (skills, projects, etc.)
+- Process all replacements before moving to the next template-specific customization

+### Template Section Interdependencies

+**Problem:** Changes made to one section's replacement logic affected other sections due to shared template syntax.

+**Example:** Adding project HTML generation for Template 2 without also adding skills HTML generation left the skills section showing raw template syntax.

+**Solution:**
+1. Group HTML generation by template ID rather than by section type
+2. For each template ID, generate HTML for ALL sections that need customization
+3. Apply a consistent approach to template replacements across all sections

+### Missing Template-Specific Content

+**Problem:** Some templates had custom styling and structure but no corresponding custom HTML generation logic.

+**Example:** Template 5 had a custom project card design but was using generic project HTML generation.

+**Solution:**
+- Added explicit template-specific HTML generation for each template that has custom styling
+- Created a template registry approach where each template's unique features are handled separately
+- Used conditional blocks (`if (templateId === 'templateX')`) for each template rather than catch-all else clauses

+By following these guidelines, we can prevent template rendering issues and ensure that changes to one section don't unexpectedly affect other sections or templates.

+## Template Debugging Tips

+When you encounter template rendering issues:

+1. **Examine the Raw Output:** Check the generated HTML to see any template tags that weren't replaced
+2. **Check All Templates:** An issue in one template may exist in others
+3. **Test Every Section:** Verify that fixing one section doesn't break others
+4. **Add Cleanup Logic:** Include fallback code to clean up any template tags that weren't replaced
+5. **Use Template-Specific Handling:** Avoid generic replacements for templates with unique structures

+Remember that changes to the template generation code can have wide-ranging effects across multiple templates and sections.
+Always test thoroughly after making any changes to the template rendering logic.